 It is an uneven climb to get to the top but very well worth the slight effort as the panoramic view you get from the top is spectacular.
 Heather grows between the gorse covered rocks and you are overlooking a sparkling natural Lough.

 Immediately you are transported back in time and if you close your eyes you can picture what the inauguration of the kings must have been like but also of the secret religious ceremonies that took place here.

 Finding Doon Mass Rock

 Follow the path and you will find a secret place where there is situated a mass rock.
 This is a very Holy place and you can feel a certain reverence come over you.
-It is an amazing place that pilgrims still come to to-day, this is evident by the amount of Holy relics that have been placed on and around the mass rock and there is a beautiful figurine of the Virgin Mary surrounded by smaller statues of Our Lady.
+It is an amazing place that pilgrims still come to to-day, this is evident by the number of Holy relics that have been placed on and around the mass rock and there is a beautiful figurine of the Virgin Mary surrounded by smaller statues of Our Lady.